YarCrasy/ChineseRestaurantProject/README.md

  * Added localization for static content (content from firebase TODO)
  * Added splited RSS's xsd and added correct links to xml
  * Added google and email auth to the user profile
- * Added ProfilePage, with the account and comments management (refactor TODO)
+ * Added ProfilePage, with the account and comments management (logic and refactor TODO)

  ## Video Showing RSS feed
  [![Introduction Video](https://img.youtube.com/vi/hOJDhtZJfXI/0.jpg)](https://youtu.be/hOJDhtZJfXI)